Hawai'i Sentinel Landscape

 About

 The Hawaiʻi Sentinel Landscape spans over two million acres, featuring priority conservation, agricultural, and Department of Defense (DOD) mission lands on the islands of Kauaʻi, Oʻahu, and Hawaiʻi Island.
-Given Hawaiʻi’s scarcity of land, these areas offer a chance to promote the conservation of natural and cultural resources, mitigate threats from encroachment, and promote land use that complements military activities.
+Given Hawaiʻi’s land scarcity, these areas offer a chance to promote the conservation of natural and cultural resources, mitigate encroachment threats, and promote land use that complements military activities.

 Key military installations within this landscape include: Pōhakuloa Training Area on Hawaiʻi Island; Pacific Missile Range Facility on Kauaʻi; and Marine Corps Base Hawaiʻi, Joint Base Pearl Harbor-Hickam, and U.S. Army Garrison Hawaiʻi on Oʻahu.
 These sites support the Military Services in maintaining regional power balances in the Indo-Pacific, enabling forces to coordinate on training that fosters a resilient and rapidly innovating Joint Force to deter aggression.